Some information about Flint Mountain.

 GROUND ACCESS

-Hot food, snacks, and drinks are served in the snack hatch between the main stand and entrance turnstiles, whilst alcoholic drinks can be bought from the club’s impressive social club (which they share with the rugby club).
-This is the barbican-looking building with the white facade which you have to walk past towards the ground and is situated next to the car park.
-This is usually open pre and post-game, as well as being open at half-time.
-In addition, Flint has a number of pubs within the town and high street, which are just a short walk away from the ground and train station.
+Hot food, snacks, and drinks are served in the snack hatch near the entrance turnstile, whilst alcoholic drinks can be bought from the club’s social club, which is also near the ground’s entrance.
+This is usually open pre- and post-game, as well as being open at half-time.
+In addition, Prestatyn has many excellent pubs, restaurants, and cafes within the town and high street, which are just a short walk away from the ground and train station.

 BRIEF HISTORY

-Flint Mountain is a relatively new name in Flintshire football having been founded in 2009.
+Flint Mountain are one of the newer names in Flintshire football, having been founded in 2009 by school friends who were looking to play competitive football together.
 They played nearly all of their history within the North East Wales League, whilst also experiencing a nomadic existence.
-The club played at a number of pitches in and around Flint, before settling at Northop Hall Pavilion, home of Northop Hall Ladies team (and CPD Sychdyn from the 2022-23 season onwards).
-The 2018-19 season would be Flint Mountain’s best in its short history, by claiming the North East Wales League title and the North East Wales FA Horace Wynne Cup, as part of a quadruple-winning season.
+The club played at a number of pitches in and around Flint and the local area before settling at the Northop Hall Pavilion, the original home of Northop Hall Ladies team and home to CPD Yr Wyddgrug for the 2023-24 season onwards.
+The 2018-19 season was one of Flint Mountain’s most successful in its short history, claiming the North East Wales League title and the North East Wales FA Horace Wynne Cup, as part of a quadruple-winning season.
 It also saw them achieve their first promotion, moving into the Welsh National League (Wrexham Area) football system.

 Prior to the 2019-20 season commencing, Flint Mountain announced they would be moving once more, from the Northop Hall Pavilion to Halkyn United’s old pitch, Pant Newydd.
-This was because the ground was Welsh National League Division One league standard, and had no one playing thereafter both Halkyn United and the proposed side of Halkyn Mountain had failed to appear.
-As a result of the relocation, the team changed its name to Halkyn & Flint Mountain to acknowledge its move to Pentre Halkyn and played there for three seasons.
-However, at the end of the 2021-22 season, the side moved grounds once again, with Mountain returning back to their spiritual home of Flint to ground-share with Flint Town United at their Cae-y-Castell ground in order to obtain a third-tier licence after earning promotion from the North East Wales League Premier Division and into the Ardal Leagues.
-As a result of their move back to Flint, the club reverted back to its original name, and amended its badge, for the start of the 2022-23 season.
+This was because the ground was Welsh National League Division One league standard, and had no one playing thereafter, both Halkyn United and the proposed side of Halkyn Mountain had failed to appear.
+As a result of the relocation, the team changed its name to Halkyn & Flint Mountain to acknowledge its move to Pentre Halkyn and played there for three seasons, firstly competing in the WNL Division One before switching to the North East Wales Football League (NEWFL) Premier Division following the reorganisation of the Welsh football pyramid in the summer of 2020.
+However, at the end of the 2021-22 season, the side moved grounds once again, with Mountain returning to their spiritual home of Flint to groundshare with Flint Town United at their Cae-y-Castell ground.
+This was in order to obtain a third-tier licence and be able to earn promotion from the North East Wales League Premier Division and into the Ardal Leagues.
+As a result of their move back to Flint, the club reverted to its original name and amended its badge for the start of the 2022-23 season.

 FIVE-YEAR LEAGUE HISTORY